We are open and operating safely

 The LSL Group continues to identify its supply chains as the main area of risk and exposure to modern slavery.

 The LSL Board assesses overall exposure to modern slavery for members of the LSL Group to be lower than other sectors given that the residential property services sector in which these businesses operate, the types of services they procure and the fact that these business operations and those of the majority of its suppliers are primarily based in the UK.

-Notwithstanding the above, members of the LSL Group again this year consider that the procurement of recruitment and facilities services and the use of subcontractors are practices which may bring about increased risks of modern slavery within supply chains.
+Notwithstanding the above, members of the LSL Group this year continue to view the procurement of recruitment and facilities services and the use of subcontractors as practices which may bring about increased risks of modern slavery within supply chains.

 As part of this, members of the LSL Group comply with all relevant legislation including the Immigration, Asylum and Nationality Act 2006 and ensure that all appropriate checks are carried out to maintain compliance.